 It’s crude but important that Milkman falls in love with Hagar before he’s seen her face.
 Like his father, he’s perhaps less attracted to women’s mind or personality than to their superficial qualities, such as their looks.

 Finally, we understand fully why the stout woman in the opening chapter called the young boy “Guitar.”
 That it’s taken us this long to get the full story proves that names take time to understand.
-Reba’s description of the racism she endured after winning a prize at Sears and Roebuck paints a sobering picture of America in the middle of the 20th century — with mass media on the rise, blacks weren’t allowed to appear in photographs, much less in print.
-Morrison’s novel could be seen as an antidote to all this: where blacks were largely kept out of the literary world, Morrison will write a book about their experiences.
+Reba’s description of the racism she endured after winning a prize at Sears and Roebuck paints a sobering picture of the U.S. in the middle of the 20th century — with mass media on the rise, Black people weren’t allowed to appear in photographs, much less in print.
+Morrison’s novel could be seen as an antidote to all this: where Black people were largely kept out of the literary world, Morrison will write a book about their experiences.

 The conversation turns to wine making, and Guitar asks Pilate if her wine is any good — surprisingly, Pilate replies that she has no idea, since she never drinks it.
 Hagar mentions that business hasn’t been good lately, since the Depression is over, and she has been hungry.
 Reba and Pilate gently ask her if she wants food, but eventually Pilate realizes that she isn’t talking about food at all.
 Together, she, Reba, and Hagar sing, “Sugarman done fly away.”